nook-io/python-yapily/docs/FinancialProfileApi.md

 Get Profile Consent

-Used to retreive a specific ProfileConsent for a User.
+Used to retrieve a specific ProfileConsent for a User.

 ### Example